A Glossary of Retirement and Superannuation Terms

 These are income streams that cannot be converted (capitalised) into a lump sum - an example is an income stream available through a Transition to Retirement Pension (TRIP).

 Non-concessional contributions are any after tax contributions including Government co-contributions and foreign pension transfers (except that part of the pension value which reflects growth since returning to Australia).
 NCC's do not attract a contributions tax of 15% and the cap is driven by direct reference to the annual Concessional Contribution Cap - it is now 4 times the Concessional Contribution Cap (4 x $27,500).
 The NCC caps have changed significantly in recent years, see the table below.

-Note that both NC and NCC levels increased with effect from 1 July, 2021 - we will provide details shortly.
+Note that both NC and NCC levels last increased with effect from 1 July, 2021.